apache/skywalking/docs/en/guides/source-extension.md

-# Source and Scope extension for new metric
+# Source and Scope extension for new metrics
 From [OAL scope introduction](../concepts-and-designs/oal.md#scope), you should already have understood what the scope is.
 At here, as you want to do more extension, you need understand deeper, which is the **Source**.